-Here’s the menu for today: Apricots, prunes, egg yolks, chick peas and blackberries.
+Here is the menu for today: Homemade baby food apricots, prunes, egg yolks, chickpeas and blackberries.
 And it’s oh so easy!

 First up, soak your apricots (if using dried) and prunes.